slamora/brackets-wiki/Extension-API-Research.md

 ### Module Loading

 We are at a crossroads in JavaScript modules right now.
 ECMAScript 6 (ES6, the next version of the JavaScript standard) will soon have a [native module system](http://jsmodules.io/) that draws heavily from the CommonJS module system.
 The module specs and transpilers have matured to a point at which we could reasonably switch to ES6 modules.
 There are even [module](https://github.com/systemjs/systemjs) [loaders](http://webpack.github.io/) that can handle AMD, CommonJS and ES6 modules.
 Looking purely to the future, ES6 modules would be the way to go.
 However, it would be reasonable to choose CommonJS modules today, because that is what Node supports natively and what the tens of thousands of packages in npm are designed to support.
 A small bit of research could likely show us whether ES6 module interop is good enough now to make the leap.
-AngularJS 2.0 [makes the leap to ES6 modules](https://github.com/angular/watchtower.js/blob/master/src/watch.js) so it may not be an unreasonable choice.
+AngularJS 2.0 [makes the leap to ES6 modules](https://github.com/angular/watchtower.js/blob/master/src/watch.js) as does [Ember 1.6](https://github.com/emberjs/ember.js/blob/92a844e65059a402c2435fc983033be01da9f83b/packages_es6/ember-views/lib/main.js) so it may not be an unreasonable choice.

 All of that said, the most straightforward path at this stage would be to use [Cajon](https://github.com/requirejs/cajon) which *is* RequireJS but supports CommonJS formatted modules.